elasticpath/smc-upgrader/README.md

 ### Upgrading

-The primary usage for `smc-upgrader` is to upgrade an existing codebase to a specified version, performing a merge, resolving conflicts, and verifying the accuracy of git's merge strategy:
+The primary usage for `smc-upgrader` is to upgrade an existing codebase to a specified release version by executing these steps:

+1. Merge step: Merges the `release/<version>` branch from `code.elasticpath.com` into the current branch.
+2. Resolve conflicts step: Iterates across each file with conflicts, checking to see if any commits to the file were made by the project development team.
+If not, it resolves the conflict using the `code.elasticpath.com` version of the file.
+3. Resolve diffs step: Iterates across each file in the repo, checking to see if any commits to the file were made by the project development team.
+If not, it overwrites the file contents with the `code.elasticpath.com` file contents.

+This can be started by running:

 ```
 smc-upgrader 8.5.x